japrietov/UVA/README.md

 The Copyright of the UVA belongs to the ALIFE research groups at Universidad Nacional de Colombia.
 You are free to use the INFEKTA for research purposes.
-All publications which use this model or any code in the model should acknowledge the use of **INFEKTA** and reference _"Prieto, J., Malagón, R., Gomez, J., & León, E. (2021).
+All publications which use this model or any code in the model should acknowledge the use of **UVA** and reference _"Prieto, J., Malagón, R., Gomez, J., & León, E. (2021).
 Urban Vulnerability Assessment for Pandemic Surveillance: The COVID-19 Case in Bogotá, Colombia.
 Sustainability, 13(6), 3402."_.